rng70/rng70/README.md

        - [ ] Kernel Debugging
        - [x] VS Code<sup>in depth</sup>
        - [x] Networking<sup>in depth</sup>

-*this is just a glimps of my hope to learn something new**
+*this is just a glimpse of the list of things I hope to learn*

 ## Technologies I am proficient in
 ###### Languages